SoulSPRK/portfolio/README.md

 ## Analysis and Reporting
 - See the Analysis exercise on my profile
 ## Fun Side-Projects
-- Man I can't wait to actually fill this
+- Man I can't wait to actually fill this.